-- For the particular extracurricular activities which are helpful for the personal development, more than half of the total graduates, which is 43 rated "high value" - Additionally, out of 80 graduates, 37 of them rated extracurricular activates as "moderate". - Among problem solving activities and the work placement/ attachment/ internship, both got similar types of ratings value as, 50-51 with "high value" and 29-30 with "moderate" rating value.
-This indicates that college programs contribute for the professional and personal development of the graduates. - Interestingly, we saw that no of the respondents rated extracurricular activities, problem solving activities and the work placement/ attachment/ internship with "low value" which supports that the college programs contribute the graduates for the professional and the personal development.
+- For the particulars extracurricular activities and problem solving activities, more than half of the total graduates, which is 38 rated "high value" - Additionally, out of 75 graduates, 33-32 of them rated extracurricular activates and problem solving activities as "moderate" and 4-5 with "low value".
+This indicates that college have to organized seminar and some short courses which helps the graduate to facilitated in ECA and problem solving activities. - For the particular work placement/ attachment/ internship, 31 rated with "high value", 39 with "moderate" rating value and 5 rated with "low value".
+This indicates that college has to make a plan to contribute for the professional and personal development of the graduates. - This show MGDC needs to establish relationship with private and public sector organizations for work placement of its graduates